Berlin celebrates Black US activist and LGBTQ+ icon – DW – 07/07/2024

 Solidarity and coalitions against racism

 The photo exhibit "Audre Lorde — The Berlin Years" is being held to accompany the street renaming.
-It includes photos, archival material, a documentary and an online journey through Berlin marking places where Lorde lived, worked and played.
+It includes photos by Dagmar Schultz.
+She has also created a documentary, archives, and an online journey through Berlin marking places where Lorde lived, worked and played.

-At the opening, Marion Kraft, a translator and scholar of Lorde and Black American writer Amanda Gorman, recited Lorde's last poem, "East Berlin, December 1989."
+At the opening, Marion Kraft, a scholar and a translator of Lorde and Black American writer Amanda Gorman, recited Lorde's last poem, "East Berlin, December 1989."

 The work is about the rise in racism after the Fall of the Berlin Wall.
 Amid the rise of the far-right in Germany and across Europe, the event underscored the continued need for solidarity and coalitions against racism.